BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 ## Access and change personal profile
-To access to the edit page of the profile, click on email address placed on the menu bar and select the voice profile.
+In order to access to the profile's edit page, click on email address placed on the menu bar and select the voice "Profile".
 The user can change here the password.